DessimozLab/pyham/docs/getStarted.rst

 IHAM : tool to visualise how the HOG members genes are clustering based on their ancestral genes membership.

-TreeProfile: TreeProfile is a tool to visualise how the genes have evolved in terms of evolutionnary events alonge a phylogenetic tree (duplication, lost, gained).
+TreeProfile: TreeProfile is a tool to visualise how the genes have evolved in terms of evolutionnary events along a phylogenetic tree (duplication, lost, gained).

-**If you want to discover more about those visualisation tools, the pyham ipython notebook tutorial provides interactive explanations.**
+**If you want to discover more about those visualisation tools, the pyham ipython notebook tutorial provides interactive explanations at** https://zoo.cs.ucl.ac.uk/tutorials/tutorial_pyHam_get_started.html .

 -----------